rickpock/horizontal-history/README.md

 This project is licensed under the MIT License.
 Check the LICENSE file for details.

 All code is copyrighted by Rick Pocklington.

+# Contributing
+Additional contributors to the project are welcome!

+But I don't understand how github project user management works, so if you're interested in contributing, email me at rickpock at gmail.com.